 Match your sink to your countertop.
 Experts suggest that if you have a solid surface counter, such as one of granite or stone, match it with a stainless steel sink.

 Is stainless really right for you?
-Stainless steel sinks can be a bit noisy, unless you’re willing to shell over some extra cash for sound absorption technology.
+Stainless steel sinks can be a bit noisy unless you’re willing to shell over some extra cash for sound absorption technology.

-How many sinks is too many sinks?
+How many sinks are too many sinks?
 Depends on your cooking needs, really.
 If you’re washing a lot of hand-wash-only pots and pans, choose one oversized sink bowl.
 If you tend to throw things in the dishwasher, then an oversized bowl and smaller side bowl combination should be just right.

-You could be paying everything and the kitchen sink if you’re looking for a kitchen sink with some color to it.
+You could be paying for everything and the kitchen sink if you’re looking for a kitchen sink with some color to it.
 Though adding a pop of color to your kitchen is great, keep in mind that you could be shelling out 15 – 40 percent more for something other than a white kitchen sink.

 If you’re replacing your faucet with the sink, you’ll need to set aside a few additional funds for this outlay.
 Single-handled faucets are en vogue at the moment.